brettmillerb/Pester-Wiki/Invoke-Pester.md

 tests fail.
 To accomodate this, Invoke-Pester will return an exit code equal to the number of failed tests if the EnableExit switch is set.
-Invoke-Pester will also write a NUnit style log of test results if the OutputXml parameter is provided.
-In these cases, Invoke-Pester will write the result log to the path provided in the OutputXml parameter.
+Invoke-Pester will also write a NUnit style log of test results if the `-OutputFormat NUnitXml` parameter is provided.
+In these cases, Invoke-Pester will write the result log to the path provided in the `-OutputFile` parameter.

 PARAMETER